GeorgeKyriakides/nord/README.md

 # nord
-Deep neural architecture research framework
+Neural Architecture Search Framework

-NORD is a deep neural architecture research framework that aims to provide tools in order to make the implementation and comparison of neural architecture design methods fair and straightforward.
+NORD is a NAS research framework that aims to provide tools in order to make the implementation and comparison of neural architecture design methods fair and straightforward.

 ## Main concepts